Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 M950 P0 C"exp.heater3"         ; create output/servo port 0 attached to heater 3 pin on expansion connector
 M950 F2 C"!fan2+^exp.pb6"      ; Fan 2 uses the Fan2 output, but we are using a PWM fan so the output needs to be inverted, also we are using PB6 as a tacho input with pullup resistor enabled
 M950 J1 C"!^e1stop"            ; Input 1 uses e1Stop pin, inverted, pullup enabled
-M950 R0 C"!exp.heater3" L12000 ; Spindle 0 uses exp.heater3 as RPM pin and has a max RPM of 12000
+M950 R0 C"!exp.heater3" L12000 ; Spindle 0 uses exp.heater3 as RPM pin and has a max RPM of 12000 (RRF 3.3 and later)
-M950 D1 C"spi.cs0+spi.cs2"     ; on Duet 3 MB6HC support external SD card using pins spi.cs0 and spi.cs2 for the CS and Card Detect pins respectively
+M950 D1 C"spi.cs0+spi.cs2"     ; on Duet 3 MB6HC support external SD card using pins spi.cs0 and spi.cs2 for the CS and Card Detect pins respectively (RRF 3.4 and later)
-M950 E0 C"led" T2              ; create a RGBW Neopixel LED strip on the LED port (RRF 3.5)
+M950 E0 C"led" T2              ; create a RGBW Neopixel LED strip on the LED port (RRF 3.5 and later)
 </pre>

 ### Notes